Roger-Wu/puzzle-and-dragons-optimal-boards/README.md

 # puzzle-and-dragons-optimal-boards
-Find optimal boards when the number of a kind of orb > 15
+Find the optimal boards when there are > 15 orbs in one color.

 ## Results